TickleForce/calculator/README.md

-This is a basic calculator written in Rust.
+This is a calculator written in Rust.

-This calculator solves an expression in two steps.
-It first parses the expression and converts it to a list of tokens in Reverse Polish Notation.
-It then solves that expression by iterating over the tokens.

-Features:
+It can solve expressions containing all the basic things that you would expect:

 - Math operators
 - Parentheses
 - Variables